Yoast/developer/docs/features/opengraph/functional-specification.md

 custom_edit_url: https://github.com/Yoast/developer-docs/edit/master/docs/features/opengraph/functional-specification.md
 description: This documentation provides technical information about which OpenGraph tags Yoast SEO generates and outputs.
 ---
-This documentation provides technical information about which OpenGraph tags [Yoast SEO](https://yoast.com/wordpress/plugins/seo/) generates and outputs.
+This documentation provides technical information about which OpenGraph and related tags that [Yoast SEO](https://yoast.com/wordpress/plugins/seo/) generates and outputs.

-We output a variety of OpenGraph tags in the `<head>` of each page, in order to better inform data consumers about the content of the page in question.
-OpenGraph is consumed by Facebook, but also by Pinterest, LinkedIn, WhatsApp and even Google.
+We output a variety of OpenGraph and similar tags in the `<head>` of each page, in order to better inform data consumers about the content of the page in question.
+OpenGraph data is consumed by Facebook, but also by Pinterest, LinkedIn, WhatsApp and even Google.

 ## OpenGraph metadata
 Assuming that the respective admin settings are not disabled, these tags are output on all pages (except for _error_ templates, which are described separately).